Bredon Homology of Partition Complexes: Introduction

-\begin{example} Recall that $\Sigma_n$ acts on the one-point compactification $S^n$ of $\reals^n$ by permuting coordinates, and hence on the $j$-fold smash product $S^{nj}$.
-Say that a functor $F$ from spectra to spectra is \emph{additive} if it respects equivalences and preserves finite coproducts up to equivalence.
-Given an additive $F$ and a fixed integer~$j$, there is a graded Mackey functor $\Gamma_F$ for $\Sigma_n$ which assigns to a finite $\Sigma_n$-set $T$ the graded abelian group
+\begin{example} To see an example of a Mackey functor for which Theorem~\ref{theorem: main theorem} applies, recall that $\Sigma_n$ acts on the one-point compactification $S^n$ of $\reals^n$ by permuting coordinates, and hence on the $j$-fold smash product $\left(S^{n}\right)^{\wedge j}=S^{nj}$.
+Fix a prime $p$ and an integer $j$, where $j$ is required to be odd if $p\neq 2$.
+Let $E_*$ be a non-equivariant generalized homology theory that takes values in $\integers_{(p)}$-modules.
+There is a graded Mackey functor $\coeff_E$ for $\Sigma_n$ that assigns to a finite $\Sigma_n$-set $T$ the graded abelian group